Engineering Case Study

 - Improved user feedback during long model runs

-The streaming protocol supports abort handling and structured error events.
+The streaming protocol supports cancellation and structured error signaling.

 Passwordless Authentication